 Networking events in Hong Kong

-Monthly networking events in Hong Kong include everything from newcomer’s events to live music nights to Happy Valley race nights.
+Monthly networking events in Hong Kong include everything from newcomer’s events to free flow dinner parties, and business seminars.
 When it comes to meeting fellow expats in real life, InterNations is a good place to start.